 Court Records are public, and are accessible by anyone.
 Court Records include a case file that contains a docket and all of the documents filed in your case.
 You can access your court records on the internet, or at the Wilkinson County Clerk of Court office in the county where the case was filed.

 Each state maintains records of someone’s criminal history.
 These databases are connected and you can track criminal convictions from another state.
 Go to the Wilkinson County Courthouse and make an inquiry, or you can check online.
-You must know which county the crime occured in, and in the event that it was in a different state entirely, you might have to pay a fee for a more comprehensive search.
+You must know which county the crime occurred in, and in the event that it was in a different state entirely, you might have to pay a fee for a more comprehensive search.

 A criminal records search you are able to find out if someone has been arrested, charged, or convicted for the following crimes: